MSI dominates PV segment in April with seven models in top 10 list

 The company's compact sedan Dzire was at the second position with 21,401 units sold.
 The previous version Dzire Tour saw sale of 8,606 units in April 2017.

 MSI's compact hatchback Alto was at the third position with sale of 21,233 units last month as against 22,549 units units a year ago.
-Baleno was the fourth best-selling model in April 2018 (rpt) 2018 with 20,412 units.
+Baleno was the fourth best-selling model in April 2017 with 20,412 units.

-The company's compact model Wagon R stood at the fifth position with sale of 16,561 units, against 16,348 units sold in April 2017.
+The company's compact model Wagon R stood at the fifth position with sale of 16,561 units.
+16,348 units were sold in April 2017.

 Rival Hyundai Motor India's Elite i20 stood at sixth position with sales of 12,369 units last month.
 Last year in April, the model had sold 12,668 units, occupying fifth position.